 - The terms high-risk, underserved, and disadvantaged are not defined more precisely because these target populations will vary greatly by community and organization.

 Format for Community Health Care Report

-To provide potential funders with information about how your organization is addressing the principles and associated criteria, please answer the following questions in three to five pages (single space, 12 point type or larger, 1 inch margins), upload the report to the online grant application and submit a copy to the Donors Forum of Chicago.
+To provide the Washington Square Health Foundation with information about how your organization is addressing the principles and associated criteria, please answer the following questions in three to five pages (single space, 12 point type or larger, 1 inch margins) and upload the report to the online grant application, post it on your organization’s website for public viewing and submit the link to the report from your website to the Washington Square Health Foundation to be posted on our website in our Annual Report.
 This information should be updated once a year.